F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_basic-environment-reqs.rst

 .. important::

-    - You must have the appropriate `license`_ for the BIG-IP® features you wish to use.
+    - You must have the appropriate `license`_ for the BIG-IP features you wish to use.

     - All numbers shown in the table below are per BIG-IP device.